jaco4873/cds-visual-analytics-2025/src/assignment_4/README.md

 - The percentage stabilizes around 18-22% through the 1930s
 - A noticeable jump to 36% in the 1950s
 - After some fluctuation in mid-century, there's a dramatic increase in the late 20th/early 21st century
-- The most recent periods show extraordinary prevalence - reaching over 65% in the 2000s and exceeding 70% in the 2010s
+- The most recent periods show high prevalence - reaching over 65% in the 2000s and exceeding 70% in the 2010s

 #### The Gazette de Lausanne (GDL, 1804-1991)

 For GDL, the results indicate:
-- The earliest periods (1790s-1850s) show minimal face detection (0-3%) which we can interpret as being false positives despite we adjusted the detection thresholds upwards from the defaults.
-The first photo in a newspaper was published in 1848.
+- The earliest periods (1790s-1850s) show minimal face detection (0-3%) which we can interpret as being false positives, as the first photography was used in print media in 1848 ("Photojournalism", Wikipedia 2025).
+-
 - No faces detected from 1840s through 1890s
 - A clear emergence starting in the 1900s (13%)
 - Consistent presence in the 1910s-1930s (10-11%)
 - Slight decline in mid-century (8-6%)
 - The percentages increase significantly in the 1980s-1990s (20-26%)

-These results give reason to wonder how reliable the face detection algorithms is throughout, and whether the chosen detection thresholds are too restrictive.

 #### The Journal de Genève (JDG, 1826-1994)

-JDG demonstrates a gradual adoption of facial imagery:
+JDG shows a gradual adoption of facial imagery:
 - No faces detected prior to the 1870s
 - Initial appearance in the 1870s at very low levels (2%)
 - Steady increase through the late 19th century (6% by 1890s)